SirCremefresh/bmw12-simple-postgresql-backup/README.md

 | PGPASSWORD        | :ballot_box_with_check: |          | The Password of the database User |
 | PG_DATABASES      | :ballot_box_with_check: |          | All Databases that should be Backuped.
 The Databases are separated through a Comma. sample: db1,db2  |

+### Example

+An example of a Kubernetes Cronjob configuration can be found under [./k8s-example](https://github.com/SirCremefresh/bmw12-simple-postgresql-backup/tree/master/k8s-example).

 ## Versioning
 The docker version is in the format of "vX.Y.Z".
 All Tags can be found on [DockerHub](https://hub.docker.com/r/donatowolfisberg/bmw12-simple-postgresql-backup/tags).